Industry IoT Consortium: Track and Trace

-The Track and Trace testbed brings the Industrial Internet onto the factory floor.
-The goal is to manage handheld power tools in manufacturing and maintenance environments.
+The goal of the Track and Trace testbed is to manage handheld power tools in manufacturing and maintenance environments.
 This "management" involves efficiently tracking and tracing the usage of these tools to ensure their proper use, prevent their misuse and collect data on their usage and status.

-Today's factories are highly sophisticated and require exacting work - down to the precise amount of force used to tighten a screw.
-The tools in Track and Trace will be able to determine its precise location and use and, therefore, will be able to determine the force and work needed to complete a task.
+The tools in Track and Trace determine their own precise location and use it, therefore, will be able to determine the force and work needed to complete an exacting task.
 In addition, if a tool recognizes that it is being misused, it will promptly power down to avoid accident or injury.
-Finally, over the two-year project, the testbed participants will look to fine-tune the localization of tools to 30 centimeters, and ideally down to five centimeters.
-Currently, the accuracy is approximately one meter.
-These features of Track and Trace will contribute to the safety and quality of the goods produced, as well as increase productivity in manufacturing.
+Over the two-year project, the testbed participants fine-tuned localization of tools to 30 centimeters, with the goal to get accuracy down to five centimeters at some point in the future.
+Near the start of the project, the accuracy was approximately one meter.
+These features of Track and Trace have been created with the goal of contributing to the safety and quality of the goods produced, as well as increasing productivity in manufacturing.

-Over the two-year project, four Industrial Internet Consortium members will be lending their expertise to the testbed.
-Bosch is supplying the necessary software; Cisco is taking care of the precision location identification feature; National Instruments will interconnect the power tools; and Tech Mahindra is responsible for the application programming.
+Over the two-year project, four Industrial Internet Consortium members lent their expertise to the testbed.
+Bosch supplied the necessary software; Cisco took care of the precision location identification feature; National Instruments interconnected the power tools; and Tech Mahindra was responsible for the application programming.

-Communication & Control Testbed For Microgrid Applications

-The Communication & Control Testbed for Microgrid Applications brings the Industrial Internet to the energy industry.
-The testbed proposes redesigning the traditional power grid system into a series of microgrids.
-Microgrids rely on distributed energy generation making them more resilient to power outages.
-Additionally, microgrids aid in the integration of green energy sources, such as solar and wind.
-The goal of the testbed is to prove the viability of a real-time, secure databus to facilitate machine-to-machine, machine-to-control center, and machine-to-cloud data communications.
-It will combine distributed, edge-located processing and control applications with intelligent analytics.
-It will run in real-world power applications and interface with practical equipment.
-This testbed is a collaborative effort from IIC members Real-Time Innovations, National Instruments, and Cisco.
-There will also be collaboration with Duke Energy and the Standard Grid Interoperability Panel (SGIP) to ensure a coordinated, accepted architecture.